TurakhiaLab/WEPP/docs/usage.md

 5. `SEQUENCING_TYPE` - Sequencing read type (s:Illumina single-ended, d:Illumina double-ended, or n:ONT long reads)
 6. `PRIMER_BED` - BED file for primers from the `primers` folder
 7. `MIN_AF` - Alleles with an allele frequency below this threshold in the reads will be masked.
+8. `MIN_DEPTH` - Sites with read depth below this threshold will be masked.
-8. `MIN_Q` - Alleles with a Phred score below this threshold in the reads will be masked.
+9. `MIN_Q` - Alleles with a Phred score below this threshold in the reads will be masked.
-9. `MAX_READS` - Maximum number of reads considered by WEPP from the sample.
+10. `MAX_READS` - Maximum number of reads considered by WEPP from the sample.
 Helpful for reducing runtime
-10. `CLADE_LIST` - List the clade annotation schemes used in the MAT.
+11. `CLADE_LIST` - List the clade annotation schemes used in the MAT.
 SARS-CoV-2 MAT uses both nextstrain and pango lineage naming systems, so use "nextstrain,pango" for it.
-11. `CLADE_IDX` - Index used for assigning clades to selected haplotypes from MAT.
+12. `CLADE_IDX` - Index used for assigning clades to selected haplotypes from MAT.
 Use '1' for Pango naming and '0' for Nextstrain naming for SARS-CoV-2.
 Other pathogens usually follow a single lineage annotation system, so work with '0'.
 In case of NO lineage annotations, use '-1'.
 Lineage Annotations could be checked by running: "matUtils summary -i {TREE} -C {FILENAME}" -> Use '0' for annotation_1 and '1' for annotation_2.
-12. `DASHBOARD_ENABLED` - Set to `True` to enable the interactive dashboard for viewing WEPP results, or `False` to disable it.
+13. `DASHBOARD_ENABLED` - Set to `True` to enable the interactive dashboard for viewing WEPP results, or `False` to disable it.
-13. `TAXONIUM_FILE` [Optional] - Name of the user-provided Taxonium `.jsonl` file for visualization.
+14. `TAXONIUM_FILE` [Optional] - Name of the user-provided Taxonium `.jsonl` file for visualization.
 If specified, this file will be used instead of generating a new one from the given MAT.
 Ensure that the provided Taxonium file corresponds to the same MAT used for WEPP.

 ## <b>Run Command</b> <a name="snakemake"></a>
 WEPP's snakemake workflow requires `DIR` and `FILE_PREFIX` as config arguments through the command line, while the remaining ones can be taken from the config file.
 It also requires `--cores` from the command line, which specifies the number of threads used by the workflow.